kunduso/ec2-userdata-terraform/ReadMe.md

 <br />And finally run `terraform apply`

 ## Other use-cases in this repository
-There are eleven other branches in this repository discussing other use-cases:
+There are other branches in this repository discussing other use-cases:
 <br />
 <br />
 No.|Use-Case | Branch